 - Encryption, authentication, and integrity of email in transit or at rest.

-Using S/MIME and client authentication certificates for HIPAA compliance requires a plan for issuing certificates to all personnel working with PHI and managing these certificates over time.
+Using S/MIME certificates for HIPAA compliance requires a plan for issuing certificates to all personnel working with PHI and managing these certificates over time.
 Employees come and go, certificates expire, and certificates may need to be revoked for various reasons, including private key compromise.